robertpickering/CountyStat_ACS-R/README.md

 ----------

 ##installACS-R.R
 This file must be run before any of the others are.
-But, it only needs to be run once as it basically just sets up the environment withing R.
+But, it only needs to be run once as it basically just sets up the environment within R.

 The first thing that the install script does is install the ACS-R package from the CRAN repository.
 After that, a few helper packages are installed for use later.